altocodenl/tagaway/readme.md

 ### Todo alpha

 - Import/upload:
-   - Fix performance issues in client related to a large amount of tags
+   - Fix performance issues in client related to a large amount of tags:
+      - Happens in two places:
+         - State.filter with class sidebar__tags
+         - ul with class: tag-list--attach
+      - js filtering performance improved by 50-90%.
+Still, three redraws take 6-4-4 seconds respectively.
+      - With the svg responder commented, these redraws take 4-3-3 seconds respectively. svg responder adds 25-50% more time but is not the driver.

+   - Modal to let user know that one click selects picture and two clicks open picture.
    - Use provider metadata to reject too large files
    - Check support for writing webp.
    - Download photos with original filenames.